chinmaygarde/sft/README.md

 ## Build

-* `make setup` ensures that the right sub-module dependencies are pulled in.
+* `make sync` ensures that the right sub-module dependencies are pulled in.
 * `make run` runs the demo application.